Rajgupta7080/DIGITAL-CLOCK-PROJECT/README.md

 # DIGITAL-CLOCK-PROJECT
-Basically it's a clock and show real time
+Basically it's a clock and show real time, made by me.